High availability for Bitbucket

 - A correction script attempts to gracefully shut down the failed system.

 - If the system does not properly shut down after a defined period of time, the correction script kills the process.

 - After it is confirmed that the process is not running anymore, it is started again.

 - If this restart solved the failure, the mechanism ends.

 - If the correction attempts are not or only partially successful a failover mechanism should be triggered, if one was implemented.

 The cold standby (also called Active/Passive) configuration consists of two identical Bitbucket Server instances, where only one server is ever running at a time.
-The Bitbucket home directory on each of the servers is either a shared (and preferably highly available) network file system or is replicated from the active to the standby Bitbucket Server instance.
+The Bitbucket home directory on each of the servers is replicated from the active to the standby Bitbucket Server instance.
 When a system failure is detected, Bitbucket Server is restarted on the active server.
 If the system failure persists, a failover mechanism is started that shuts down Bitbucket Server on the active server and starts Bitbucket Server on the standby server, which is promoted to 'active'.
 At this time, all requests should be routed to the newly active server.

 For each component in the chain of high availability measures, there are various implementation alternatives.
 Although Atlassian does not recommend any particular technology or product, this guide gives options for each step.